xdan/jodit/src/core/async/README.md

 jodit.e.on('beforeDestroy', () => clearTimeout(timeout));
 ```

-Then there will be no error.
-But such code is error-prone, and you can often forget about a process.
+By doing this, you can ensure that the code executes without errors.
+However, manually handling such operations can be error-prone and may lead to forgetting certain processes.

-Therefore, the `Async` module was written.
-The module is intended for any kind of asynchronous operation in Jodit.
+To address this, the `Async` module was developed.
+It is designed to handle any kind of asynchronous operation in Jodit.
-It keeps track of its handlers, and when the parent class (Jodit) is destroyed, it will clear all threads.
+The module keeps track of its handlers, and when the parent class (Jodit) is destroyed,
+it automatically clears all associated operations.

 ## Timeout/ClearTimeout

-For example, the code above will work without problems like this:
+With the `Async` module, you can simplify the code mentioned earlier:

 ```js
 jodit.async.setTimeout(() => {